Can suing fossil fuel companies slow plastic production? – DW – 11/28/2024

 Because despite the historically low rate of global recycling — just 10% of all plastic ever produced has been turned into something else — and the reality that many products cannot easily be processed into other goods, ExxonMobil is betting on "advanced recycling."
 This technology, it says "converts plastic waste back into molecular building blocks," meaning they become the raw material for new products.

-The company says it has used advanced recycling to "process more than 60 million pounds of plastic waste into usable raw materials, keeping it out of landfills."
+The company says it has used advanced recycling to "process more than 60 million pounds [27.2 million kilograms] of plastic waste into usable raw materials, keeping it out of landfills."
 And just weeks after California filed its lawsuit, ExxonMobil announced it was expanding its capacity.

 But the California complaint, which is based on two years of investigation, says even in ExxonMobil's "best-case scenario," advanced recycling will account for a tiny fraction of the plastic the company continues to produce.
 And is therefore "nothing more than a public relations stunt meant to encourage the public to keep purchasing single-use plastics that are fueling the plastics pollution crisis."